TheForsakenFurby/caveworld-datapack/README.md

 # KNOWN ISSUES

-* Cave carvers and ravines go up 1 block higher than they should, leaving ugly patchy bedrock.
+* Cave carvers and ravines go up 1 block higher than they should, leaving ugly, patchy bedrock in the ceiling.
 * Glow squids don't seem to spawn anywhere.